loopwerk/loopwerk.io/content/articles/2025-07-08-coolify-django-static-media.md

 priority=30
 ```

-> Side note: you might wonder why we don’t use Docker Compose to run Django, Caddy, and the `db_worker` process all in their own containers.
-We’d get separate logs which would be very nice, containers can be restarted individually, and one crashing container won’t bring down the others.
-Those are all really great benefits, but we’d loose rolling updates, so your app would be down for a short time every time you deploy changes.
+> Side note: you might wonder why we don't use Docker Compose to run Django, Caddy, and the `db_worker` process all in their own containers.
+We'd get separate logs which would be very nice, containers can be restarted individually, and one crashing container won't bring down the others.
+Those are all really great benefits, but we'd loose rolling updates, so your app would be down for a short time every time you deploy changes.
 I also found that dealing with build-time environment variables was a lot more complex with Docker Compose.

 ## Step 3: profit